kyma-project/kyma/tests/components/application-connector/docs/application-gateway-tests.md

 - [Secrets](../resources/charts/gateway-test/charts/test/templates/applications/credentials) used by the Mock application to configure mTLS servers

 The tests are executed as a Kubernetes Job on a Kyma cluster where the tested Application Gateway is installed.
-The test Job and the mock application deployment are in the `test` Namespace.
+The test Job and the mock application deployment are in the `test` namespace.

 ![Application Gateway tests architecture](assets/app-gateway-tests-architecture.svg)

-## Mock application
+## Mock Application

 Mock application exposes the following APIs:
 - API on port `8080` implementing various authentication methods and returning the `OAuth` and `CSRF` tokens